 This paper reports on a framework to further automate the system testing process.
-It is a continuation of the work earlier reported in [5].
+It is a continuation of the work earlier reported in [6].
 The framework provides a meta-model for the description of systems on different layers of abstraction and combines model-based testing (MBT) techniques for automated test case generation based on a whitebox SysML model of the system with executable requirement monitors that continuously observe the status of the System under Test (SuT) during test execution.
 The overall goal is to achieve a high degree of automation and reuse of engineering artefacts throughout the systems engineering lifecycle.

-Paper structure: First we present background information on SysML, MBT and monitor-based testing (Section II) before we will explain the methodology in detail (Section III).
-Finally, we propose a number of ideas for future research (Section IV) and close with a summary of the current status (Section V).
+Paper structure: First, we present background information on SysML, MBT and monitor-based testing (Section II) before we will explain the methodology in detail (Section III).
+Next, the methodology will be illustrated using an example from the aeronautic domain (Section IV).
+Finally, we propose a number of ideas for future research (Section V) and close with a summary of the current status (Section VI).